 Holdman Lights has put on lots of great light displays over the years throughout Utah.
 We have visited his displays at his home, his parents’ home, the Valley Fair Mall, and Christensen & Hymas Law Firm.
 Now he has a new display called Christmas in Color.
-There are two locations, Provo and Salt Lake.
-This post focuses on the Salt Lake Christmas in Color located this year (2017) at the Salt Lake County Equestrian Grounds in South Jordan.
+There used to be two locations, Provo and Salt Lake, but this year there will only be one location.
+Christmas in Color is held at the Salt Lake County Equestrian Grounds in South Jordan.

 This Christmas light display is big.
 It’s about a mile long as you drive through the lights and one of the best part about this display is that the lights are are set to music.
 So the lights dance to the beat as you drive the route.
 We also love that the lights change colors–it adds some really cool effects to see the light fade in and out of different hues.
 We enjoyed the setup at this location with the big long aisles to drive through.
 It made the colors look especially impressive.

 There are huge trees made out of lights that stand out in this display with all their colors changing.
 We were huge fans of one particular Christmas tree that morphed colors in a very unique way.
 The Christmas trees often change patterns, too.
 Our boys really loved the singing light bulbs and snowmen.
 We had to slow down to get a good look everytime it was a song where they were singing.